 Operation of bilge pumps should be checked frequently.
-To check bilge pumps, activate the dash-mounted switch and verify that any water in the bilge is pumped overboard.
+To check bilge pumps, activate the dashmounted switch and verify that any water in the bilge is pumped overboard.
 If bilge water is present and the pump motor is running but not pumping, check to see if the pump is clogged with debris.
+Lift the tab, rotate the fins counter clockwise and lift out the power cartridge (Fig. 1).
+Clear the housing of debris.
+To reinstall the power cartridge, first make sure the "O" ring is properly located (Fig. 2).
+Coat the "O" ring with a light film of vegetable oil or mineral oil.
+Align the two cams on either side of the power cartridge with the two slots in the outer housing.
+Press the power cartridge into the housing and twist clockwise.
+Ensure proper reinstallation by attempting to twist the fins counter clockwise without lifting the tab.
+The cartridge should stay in place.

-Squeeze the two holding tabs on the side of the pump housing inward and pop the pump's upper housing off.
-If the pump's strainer well is clear but the pump still does not move water, check the discharge hose for kinks or a collapsed area.
+If the pump is clear but still does not move water, check the discharge hose for kinks or a collapsed area.

 The autofloat switch should also be checked frequently for proper operation.
+The plastic insert, where the wires enter the housing, should rotate 1/4 turn counter clockwise (lifting the float).

-Raise the float to verify it has full up and down movement.
-As you raise the float to its full upward position, the bilge pump should turn on and empty all bilge water overboard.
-If raising the float does not switch the pump on, check the in-line fuse at the battery switch board.
+As you raise the float to it's full upward position, the bilge pump should turn on.

+If raising the float does not switch the pump on, check the inline fuse at the battery switch board.
 Make sure it has not blown.
 If the fuse is good, but the switch still does not work, it usually indicates a bad switch, or possibly a low battery.
-In either case, call your dealer-ship for further assistance.
+In either case, call your dealership for further assistance.